Biotechnology Alliance for Suncoast Biology Educators

 State College of Florida, Manatee-Sarasota (SCF) and the Manatee County and Sarasota County school districts received a grant from the National Science Foundation to pilot a program that increases the number of students entering science, technology, engineering and mathematics (STEM) fields by:

 - Encouraging high school students to consider careers in science or in teaching science.

-The BASBE project will:
+The BASBE Program:

 Disclaimer: The material contained in this Web page is based upon work supported by the National Science Foundation under Grant No. 1104108.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.